software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 {: .important-title }
 > Exercise 14
 >
-> Add instructions on _how to run the tests_ to the `README.md` file under the "Usage guide" subheading.
+> Add instructions on _how to run the tests_ to the "Usage guide" section in the `README.md` file.
 You can instruct the reader to use the `./mvnw test` command to run the tests.

 ## Authentication